Increasing Survivability and Thrivability for Preterm Infants

 More than 400,000 of them in the United States.

-- Premature Birth is the #1 cause of death for babies in the US.
+- Per CDC, Premature Birth is the #1 cause of death for infants in the U.S.

 - Today, one preemie is born every minute.

-- This creates a lifetime of financial and emotional costs.
+- Preterm birth infants can acquire long-term health problems in their NICU stay creating a lifetime of financial and emotional costs.

 Million Dollar Babies